 It is that time of year when we start thinking about our Christmas and celebratory parties.
 Each year I find it gets more busy and the smart individuals know that venues and entertainment will be a prime commodity in the coming months.
 As a matter of fact, I already have a number of December events booked by the middle of August.

-As a DJ in Vancouver, I do notice the hum drum celebrations that could be turned around if a little more effort were put into them.
+As a DJ, I do notice the hum drum celebrations that could be turned around if a little more effort were put into them.
 Maybe it is the times but people are just not as big dancers as they used to be.
 I just read an article where most new music has slowed down the tempo considerably so maybe there is something to that.
 However, turning a mediocre celebration into a fun celebration for all is really not that hard.
 If you are one of those who really want to take things up a few notches for this year’s holiday celebrations, or for any type of party, read on!